-We’ve discussed time after time the peer benefits of owning an exotic car or a beautiful timepiece in Stay Poor.
+We’ve discussed time after time the peer benefits of owning an exotic car or a beautiful timepiece before.
 We even went as far as breaking down for you the Best Watches Under $3000 and some history on watch makers like Panerai and Hublot.
 Did you know that there is a spectacular market behind buying and selling watches?
 There are lots of people buying and selling watches around the world without even owning a jewelry shop or having access to auctions.
 This growing market has recently seen its best days with the recession allowing dealers and resellers to pick up some of today’s hottest timepieces at a fraction of their costs and making big bucks selling them back at the right time.

 So here is a breakdown of how you can make major money buying and selling amazing watches…